Last Updated on

 SEO is the optimization of your website to meet Search Engine standards and to be the best answer for relevant searches.
 What many website developers fail to understand is that there is much more to a website’s success than simply “looking good”.

 Remember that the Search Engines are not humans and cannot actually see your website as a visitor would.
-In order to account for this the Search Engines use between 200 and 300 different factors or rules in their algorithm to try to predict how a visitor will react to the website.
-The more factors your site meets the better its visibility in search results.
-How you rank is a cumulative score of these factors; the more SEO factors you address the better your website will rank.
+In order to account for this the Search Engines use between 200 and 300 different factors (elements or rules) in their algorithm to try to predict how a visitor will react to the website.
+The more elements your site meets the better its visibility in search results.
+How you rank is a cumulative score of these factors; the more search engine optimization factors you address the better your website will rank.

 When a person sits at their computer, phone or tablet and types in a question or search, the Search Engines rely on its algorithm to determine the website or webpages that best answer the query.

-So what are some of the factors that determine the websites with the “best answer” to the search?
+So what are some of the search engine optimization factors that determine the websites with the “best answer” to the search?

 #1 – Fast loading website pages